This document describes what’s needed to create and deploy a typical Model in Image domain.

 to a non-default value,

-then the operator will ignore WDT model and installation files
+then the operator will ignore WDT model files and WDT Home

 that are copied from Auxiliary Images.